nexxai/laravel-cfcache/README.md

 </p>

 # Laravel
 This package is a WIP.
+It currently contains a command to generate the expression for a Cloudflare security rule for your Laravel application routes.

 ## Requirements